Stability as a Liability:Systematic Breakdown of Linguistic Structure in LLMs

 \section{Conclusion}

 In this work we establish a rigorous connection between stable training trajectories and mode collapse in generative models.
-We formalize conditions where stationary points of stabilized MLE objectives concentrate probability mass on a small subset of empirical support and verify these predictions in a controlled closed loop feedback system with stochastic exploration modules.
+We formalize conditions where stationary points of stabilized MLE objectives concentrate probability mass on a small subset of empirical support and verify these predictions in a controlled closed-loop feedback system with stochastic exploration modules.
 Our analysis clarifies the fundamental tension between stability and diversity in high-dimensional learning providing a principled framework to anticipate measure and potentially mitigate mode collapse.
-Theoretical guarantees and empirical validation highlight the importance of parameter dynamics in designing robust generative systems.
+Theoretical guarantees and empirical validation across architectures and parameter scales highlight the importance of parameter dynamics in designing robust generative systems.
 This work lays the foundation for future explorations into balancing stability expressivity and controlled stochasticity in generative modeling.